orhnk/RASCII/README.md

 # Emoji
-Not that perfect, bcuz emojis are pretty complicated by look! thats why pictur is a bit noisy
+Not that perfect, because emojis are pretty complicated by their look! thats why picture below is a bit noisy
 ![Screenshot_RASCII : fish_2](https://user-images.githubusercontent.com/101834410/204243964-f4cfdf8d-10b9-4a2c-8d3c-41182320c789.png)